-As at the date of preparation of these interim consolidated financial statements, the Group has no investments in subsidiaries.
+As at the date of preparation of these preliminary consolidated annual financial statements, the Group has no investments in subsidiaries.

 Associate

 An associate is a company in which the investor (the parent company) exercises significant influence but is neither a subsidiary nor a joint venture with the investor.